hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

             - cannot be seized
                 - as no ownership records are held
         - allows fasters transactions
+            -so, more bussiness activity
+        - ...
+        - requires private key
+        - unaffected by government defaults on loans
+        - uses a push model
+            - prompting cryptocurrency user
+            - to send exactly the amount
+            - without any other form of information
     - disadvantages
         - difficult to understand how to use
         - not widely accepted by retailers
+        - no intervention by governments or financial institutions
         - irreversible transactions
         - if money sent to wrong wallet address
             - its permanently lost